-- Students who qualify and receive this recognition can only receive it one time.
-A student would then not quality if they returned for another degree.
+- Students who qualify and receive this recognition can only receive it one time; a student would then not qualify if they returned for another degree.

 Students who receive the Delta Pi Alpha award are recognized at a special event in the spring.
-(Invitations will be mailed to recipients.)
+(Students are notified by GRCC email late March.)

 The Arthur Andrews Cup will be awarded to the Delta Pi Alpha student with the highest cumulative grade point average and the greatest number of honor points as the second Friday in February of the commencement year.